 2. Analyse how different theoretical models describe the constituent parts of the coaching process and the coach’s role within this process.

-3. Appraise the practical application of modern theories of skill acquisition to coaching within physical activity environments.
+3. Appraise the practical application of skill acquisition to coaching within physical activity environments.

 4. Explain different participant groups, stages of development and environments and evaluate their impact on the coaching process.

 Students will consider the definition and purpose of coaching and learning.
 They will be asked to consider what is the purpose and definition of coaching, what it has to do with pedagogy and education.

 Students will be asked to consider the role of the coach, what their purpose is, and what they are trying to achieve.
 They will consider the level of participation, demands placed on coaches by external bodies, and coaches own philosophies towards the instruction of athletes.